13-Week Online Course

 This 13-week online course focuses on the skills necessary to be a Strategic Leader.
 It is intended for people who want to establish a new ministry vision and plan, or improve and expand an existing ministry.
 Participants will learn and apply the principles and skills involved in creating a compelling vision, direction and strategy necessary for the longer-term growth and success of a team or ministry.
 This includes the basic skills required to think strategically, develop a vision, outcomes and strategies, make decisions, set goals and priorities, delegate and effectively lead change.

-- 13 weeks with additional 90 min orientation session on Sep 2
+- 13 weeks with additional 90 min orientation session.

 - Approximately 10-15 -hours per week are spent engaging content, processing and completing assignments, at your convenience.
 This time is dependent on your level of English, how you process content and ability to engage in an online platform.
 For some it may be more or less.